-Throughout the last 12 months, inflation has been a key concern for everyone around the world, increasing from the target of 2% in July 2021, peaking at above 10% in 2023, and settling at its current rate of 4% in February 2024.
+Throughout the last 2 years, inflation has been a key concern for everyone around the world, increasing from the target of 2% in July 2021 and peaking at above 10% in 2023.
+As of September 2024, it was under target at 1.7%.

 Taking steps to understand how inflation and interest rates in the UK impact each other is a good way of improving your financial wellbeing.
 On this page, we look at what inflation and interest are, how they work together and how they may affect you.